 - Risk Management: Completed risk management assessment policies and procedures and began assessments.

 - Coordination: Comprehensive review of university communications.
-Coordination including the President's Communication Group, a supported Working Group, and a university-wide Communications Committee.
-Annual plan including goals, milestones, and reviews of major events for future planning.
+Coordination including a Communications Steering Group and a university-wide Communications Committee.
+Annual plan including goals, milestones and reviews of major events for future planning.

-- Actions: Merged publications and web team into Creative Services; Completed roll-out of the revised website -- Refreshed in-house; Identified major communications themes consistent with the strategic plan; University message map for communicators; Initiated annual web-based President’s Reports; Conducted an open, web-based mascot search and found the Griffin; New web model for Ideation; Conducting brand and visual identity review; Created a central communications hub by co-locating university relations, creative services and the development communications, marketing and stewardship teams in the Discovery 2 building in New Town.
+- Actions: Completed roll-out of the revised website -- Refreshed in-house; Identified major communications themes consistent with the strategic plan; University message map for communicators; Initiated annual web-based President’s Reports; Conducted an open, web-based mascot search and found the Griffin; New web model for Ideation; Completed brand and visual identity review; Created a central communications hub by co-locating university relations, creative services and the development communications, marketing and stewardship teams in the Discovery 2 building in New Town.

 - National media coverage: Emphasized national coverage of faculty achievements, tracked results and achieved substantial increases; university-wide web-based, faculty "experts" list to promote media connections; developed a communications training program for faculty; established a media studio to expand faculty access to media.